The Doctors Mayo

 BY Helen Clapesattle

-FOR years the Atlantic has been searching for a writer qualified to tell this great American story.
-In strict conformity to medical ethics neither the Doctors Mayo nor any of their staff were willing to undertake such a biography during the lifetime of Dr. Will and Dr. Charlie.
-Source material was assembled and eventually was turned over to Helen Clapesattle, a trained historian and editor of the University of Minnesota Press, whose definitive biography is entitled to take its place on the shelf of American achievement.
+IN this and the next issue the Atlantic is privileged to publish chapters from a splendid American biography, The Doctors Mayo, by Helen Clapesattle.
+That this story would be told sometime was inevitable, but in strict conformity to medical ethics neither the Doctors Mayo nor any of their staff were willing to undertake it during the lifetime of the Mayo brothers.
+Eventually the source material was turned over to Miss Clapesattle, a trained historian and editor of the University of Minnesota Press.
+After five years’ work she has produced a definitive biography which will take its place on the shelf of American achievement.

 THE DOCTORS MAYO